ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 This mini Keyboard uses the original **Blackberry 9900** keyboard with Trackpad and powered by the NRF52840 Microcontroller and operates under modified ZMK Firmware.

-Brief Video of using this tiny keyboard:
+Brief Video of using this tiny keyboard: soon

 Here are some **main Features:**
 **Processor**: [NRF52840](https://www.nordicsemi.com/products/nrf52840) from Nordic Semiconductor